|

 The Heraldic Crest

-Originally, a codfish against a net on a blue-green background, bordered by 10 maple leaves and surmounted the Royal Crown.
-It is now a silver salmon, displayed on a fish net of gold mesh over a sea green background.
+Originally, a codfish against a net on a blue-green background, bordered by ten maple leaves and surmounted by the Royal Crown · It is now a silver salmon, displayed on a fish net of gold mesh over a sea green background.
 The net is framed by a circle of gold rope which is flanked by four gold maple leaves on either side representing the Department’s eight management regions (1981).
+Underlying this a gold-edged green banner with the word Canada emblazoned on it in gold.
+The entire design is surmounted by the Royal Crown.

-Organization of Fisheries Service in British Columbia
+Organization of Fisheries Service in British Coulumbia, Canada

-The 1876 Act extended to British Columbia, Prince Edward Island & Manitoba.
-The Acts principle clauses included:
+1876 Act extended to B.C., P.E.I. & Manitoba, principle clauses included:

 Fishery Officers having magisterial powers